rusty-bits/OC-tool/README.md

 **Descriprion of files in `DEBUG` and `RELEASE` directories:**

 `config.plist` is the config file that is used to see which drivers and kexts will be built, it is then copied to `EFI/OC/config.plist`

+The completed `EFI` folder will be placed in this directory.

 ---